 Located on former landfill, a large area (6.5ha) of Fields 18, 19 and 20 is given over for low intervention management for skylark habitat enhancement.
-This rough pasture area with scattered scrub will be enhanced by harrowing and seeding of a wildflower grassland mix (e.g. Emorsgate EM4 Meadow mixture for clay soils) and will thereafter be managed via low intensity grazing to maintain a grassland sward suitable for skylark nesting, avoiding grazing in the peak nesting season of April to June, and avoiding the use of fertilizers or herbicides.
+This rough pasture area with scattered scrub will be enhanced by harrowing and seeding of a wildflower grassland mix (Emorsgate EM4 Meadow mixture for clay soils or similar approved is to be used) and will thereafter be managed via low intensity grazing to maintain a grassland sward suitable for skylark nesting, avoiding grazing in the peak nesting season of April to June, and avoiding the use of fertilizers or herbicides.
 Areas of scrub towards the watercourse and edges will be maintained although some limited scrub planting to create greater diversity of habitat is envisaged.